Spring 2016 Master Composter Class

 To be eligible for certification, participants must complete 20 hours of education, 16 in-class and 4 out-of-class, as well as 20 hours of eligible volunteer activity, including composting at the Kirby Creek Nature Center.

-In-class opportunities are offered in Grand Prairie on Sept.
-19 and Sept.
-26, 2015.
+In-class opportunities will be offered in Grand Prairie in Spring 2016.
+All day classes (8 hours) will be held on April 9th and 16th.
 Participants should plan to attend both sessions held at the landfill, located at 1102 MacArthur Blvd.

 The $25 Grand Prairie resident registration fee and $40 non-Grand Prairie resident registration fee includes the Rodale Book of Composting and lunch.
 Checks must be made payable to the city of Grand Prairie.
-Payment for the class must be received by Sept.
-12, 2015.
 There must be a minimum of 12 participants for the class to be held.
 Refunds will be issued if the class is cancelled.

 Register online or fill out a hard copy application (PDF), or call 972-237-4566 for more information.